-Effective time management is at the crux of any successful project, especially in the fast-paced world of PR.
+Effective time management is at the crux of any successful project, especially in the fast-paced world of Technology PR.
 While at business school, I constantly had to multi-task and prioritize to get the most out of my year.
 Within a few months, I became a natural at juggling more than 20 courses, innumerable individual and group assignments, club activities, multiple job applications and, of course, the occasional party here and there.
 The art of time management is indispensable in a world where time is money.

 3. Be Up-to-Date on the Industry

 It wasn’t until I lost a business simulation because I overlooked a competitor move that I realized the importance of doing your homework and keeping your finger on the pulse of industry news.
 The same principle applies to public relations.
-A good PR representative will consider the trends, competitor moves and media landscape in a specific sector while creating a strategic outreach plan.
+A good PR consultant will consider the trends, competitor moves and media landscape in a specific sector while creating a strategic outreach plan.

 4. Push Your Boundaries